Understand the Minimum GPA: Lowest Score for High School & College

 - Your career options might be limited since some professional fields pay attention to early academic performance when hiring graduates.

-So yes it’s hard out there if you’ve got lower-than-normal grades but remember – everybody stumbles at first but what matters most isn’t how hard we fall rather how quick we pick ourselves back up.
+So yes it’s hard out there if you’ve got lower-than-normal grades but remember – everybody stumbles at first but what matters most isn’t how hard we fall but rather how quickly we pick ourselves back up.

 The Consequences of Below-Minimum GPAs in College